 How Bitcoin works?

 Bitcoin is a decentralized digital currency and is not controlled by a central bank or an administrator.
 The transaction details are stored in a shared public ledger called Blockchain which can be viewed by any user.
+You can get more in deep financial information about these currencies, see Bolton Accounting experts website.

 To begin with, you need to install an app or software which serves as the Bitcoin Wallet.
 It will generate a bitcoin address also called a public key which you can use for a transaction.
 For each transaction, you need to generate a new address every time.